9 Popular Hypoallergenic Cat Breeds

 The Japanese are small cats weighing 5-10 pounds and having a life span of 10-15 years.
 The cat is playful and Loves attention.

-The Javanese cat looks like the Siamese cat and shares the same loquacious attribute as the Siamese.
+The Javanese cat resembles the Siamese cat and shares the same loquacious attributes as the Siamese.
 However, it is not as loud as the Siamese.

 Their coat comes in various colors and never mats because they have less fur than many other breeds.
 They are also known to be one of the lowest shedding cat breeds since they don’t have an undercoat.